Bean with Bacon Soup

 - Salt and pepper to taste

-- Remove the bacon from the pot, leaving the grease in the pan.
+Remove the bacon from the pot, leaving the drippings in the pot.

-- Stir in the chicken stock, beans and crisped bacon.
+Stir in the chicken stock and drained beans.